AdaCore/RecordFlux/tests/README.md

 - Check executability of generated SPARK code (if `INPUT` and `OUTPUT` file exists)
 - Check provabilility of generated SPARK code (if `PROVE` file exists)

 The executability and provability tests require the definition of a session called `Session` with one readable and writable channel.
 Each line of `INPUT` is interpreted as an input message for the defined channel.
 A message is represented by a space-separated list of bytes (decimal numerals in the range 0 to 255).
 Each read or written message and each entry of a state (except the final state) is written to `stdout`.
 The expected output can be defined in `OUTPUT`.
 If `PROVE` exists, the generated SPARK code for `Session` and each unit listed in `PROVE` will be proved.
+Session parameters (functions) can be defined inside the `src` directory.
+Their fully-qualified names must be listed in `FUNCTIONS`.

 ### Property Tests (`tests/property`)